shabtronic/SeedCom/README.md

 max speed so far is 5,000,000 542kb/s - tested and works fine

+so that would be 14sec transfer time for the full 8MB

 ## How do I upload files to flash